codeaudit/mpin-mobile-sdk/cpp/README.txt

-The C++ shared components code might now be used by any of you for your C++ projects.
+﻿The C++ shared components code might now be used by any of you for your C++ projects.

 The idea is to:
  - Reuse tested and robust code for faster development